SubaSubashini/segmentation-app/README.md

 🎯 Objective

-The main objective of this project is to:
+<li>The main objective of this project is to:

 Understand customer patterns and behaviors.

 Segment customers into meaningful groups using clustering algorithms.

-Provide insights for targeted marketing strategies and decision-making.
+Provide insights for targeted marketing strategies and decision-making.</li>

 <h1>🧠 Machine Learning Techniques</h1>